From moonlit kayaking adventures to relaxing yoga retreats, everyone should try these amazing experiences at least once

 5. Recharge on a yoga retreat in Co Galway

 After the anxieties of lockdown, a yoga retreat may be the perfect way to unwind and re-centre.
-Burren Yoga Retreat in Cappaghmore, Co Galway has reopened, resuming their top-notch yoga retreat experiences.
+Burren Yoga Retreat in Cappaghmore, Co Galway reopened earlier this summer, resuming their top-notch yoga retreat experiences.
 As the name suggests, the yoga centre is located in the breathtaking Burren Geopark, and in addition to daily yoga classes, it offers gourmet, vegetarian food, optional cooking classes, outdoor activities, meditation sessions and accommodation.